 What happened to the woman living with Landon in 1840 and 1850?
 Was Sophy RAMSEY who witnessed his declaration the same person as Sophia GOING seen with him in 1850?
 Could she have been his daughter?

-The 1850 census shed a little more light on the woman with Landon in 1840 but questions remained.
-I pulled some tricks to identify “Celia.”
+The 1850 census shed a little light on the woman with Landon in 1840 but questions remained.
+I worked out the identify “Celia.”
 In 1850 John F. CAMDEN was Landon’s neighbor.
 I checked for him in 1860 and found him living next door to Celia RAMSEY.
-This got the ball rolling!

 Nelson County, Virginia